Below are answers to many of your frequently asked questions about Form 50058 and other related topics.

 Do PHAs need to complete a Family Self Sufficiency (FSS) exit for an End of Participation?

 Yes, PHAs must complete a FSS exit for an End of Participation.
-It must be done prior to or with the End of Participation submission.
-The Form 50058 module does not automatically create a FSS Exit when a PHA reports End of Participation for a family.
+It must be done prior to the End of Participation submission.
+The Form-50058 module does not automatically create a FSS exit report when a PHA reports End of Participation for a family.
+More information on FSS reporting can be found in PIH Notice 2016-08.

 How does a PHA receive FMR information?

 HUD distributes FMR information to Field Offices via the Federal Register each October.
-Field Offices should forward this information to all PHAs.
+Field Offices may forward this information to all PHAs.

 When I generate the Resident Characteristics reports, the distribution of income, average annual %, shows a significant percentage as "Income limit not available."
 Why is this?